microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/Update-MgUser.md

   - `[UserId <String>]`: The user Id to who this app registration belongs.
   - `[Version <String>]`: Version of the entity.

-MANAGEDDEVICES <IMicrosoftGraphManagedDevice1[]>: The managed devices associated with the user.
+MANAGEDDEVICES <IMicrosoftGraphManagedDevice[]>: The managed devices associated with the user.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[ComplianceState <ComplianceState?>]`: Compliance state.
   - `[ConfigurationManagerClientEnabledFeatures <IMicrosoftGraphConfigurationManagerClientEnabledFeatures>]`: configuration Manager client enabled features